Chocolate Puddle Cookies Recipe

 I came across a cookie when I visited Portland a couple years back.
 It was a crackle-edged puddle of chocolate with a texture that made me think of a collision between soft meringue and a fudgy brownie.
 I kid you not, love is not too strong a word to use here.
 I fell hard for this cookie.

 Without getting too serious, I've been having an internal debate about whether or not I should post this recipe.
 When I post sweets or treats, I like them to have some sort of whole grain twist, or feature a natural sweetener.
 I mean, that's usually how I cook and bake.
-But I have a big-time crush on this cookie, and I figured I'd post the recipe in all it's powdered sugar, chocolaty glory in case some of you want to make a batch for your Valentine's Day sweeties.
-In short, there are just six ingredients between you a batch of these, no mixer necessary - just a big bowl and wooden spoon.
+But I have a big-time crush on this cookie, and I figured I'd post the recipe in all it's powdered sugar, chocolaty glory in case some of you want to make a batch.
+In short, there are just six ingredients between you a baking sheet of these, no mixer necessary - just a big bowl and wooden spoon.

 As far as the origins of this recipe?
 I came across a recipe shortly after my return from Portland that sounded very close to the cookie I tasted there (they seemed to be a version of the François Payard's Flourless Chocolate-Walnut Cookie), but the recipe I was working from didn't work all that well for me.
 The good news is, it did provide a good starting point.
 I adjusted a few ingredients and my technique, and now I've been able to make them reliably.
 That being said, please read the head notes before making these, they have a few quirks that aren't like other cookies - and I've outlined the exact ingredients I've tested and had success with.